WebberZone/top-10/readme.txt

 == Upgrade Notice ==

 = 1.9.9 =
-New default style, new shortcodes, admin interface, option to disable counts from non-admin and lots more...
+New default style, new shortcodes, responsive admin interface, option to disable counts from non-admin and lots more...
 Refer to the Changeog for more details

 == Changelog ==

 = 1.9.9 =
 * New: Default style to make those popular posts a little pretty.
-Remember to choose **Thumbnails inline, before title** under 'Thumbnail options'
+Choose **Thumbnails inline, before title** under 'Thumbnail options'
 * New: Option to disable display of counts to non-admins.
 Check out the option 'Show number of views to non-admins'
 * New: Option to display different text when there are no hits on the post on non single posts e.g. home page, archives, etc.
 * New: Class `tptn_posts_widget` for the widgets